renatogoedert/PostdocAI/FoundationsAI/CA/README.md

 ## Algorithms

 One of the main expectations for this system would be a fast inference capability, even when applied to computationally constrained hardware.
-Therefore, among the algorithms researched, the ones that use the Q-value, Q-learning and Deep Q-Network, were selected for a more in-depth analysis due to their efficiency and simplicity.
+Therefore, among the algorithms researched, the ones that use the Q-value or Q-learning , were selected due to their efficiency and simplicity.

-The foundation of both of these algorithms is the Q-value function, which calculates the expected cumulative reward of an agent, considering starting in a state s, taking an action a, and following one particular policy afterwards.
+The foundation of these algorithms is the Q-value function, which calculates the expected cumulative reward of an agent, considering starting in a state s, taking an action a, and following one particular policy afterwards.
 (Sutton and Barto, 2018)

 - Q-learning: This algorithm creates a Q-table that stores the values of each pair (state and action).
 During inference the model performs a simple lookup to find, in the table, the highest Q value and select the related actions.
 This is a lightweight and effective solution for low-dimensional states problems

-- Deep Q-Network (DQN): DQN replaces the Q-table with a small neural network that approximates the q-values using deep learning techniques.
-This paradigm change permits the algorithm to handle larger state spaces where a simple table is impractical; because of that, DQNs are suited to systems with more state variables while still focusing on simplicity.

 ## Data Sources